Once Dominant, Netflix Faces An Increasing Number Of Video Challengers

 "You not only have Amazon, but you increasingly are gonna have Spotify, and you have Apple and you have Comcast," he says.
 "There are so many people that will be moving into this space."

 This means a lot more content to watch for viewers and a lot more outlets for creators.
 But Netflix does have an edge since it was the first player in this market, says Sid Ganis.
-He's a film and TV producer and the former head of the Academy of Motion Picture Arts and Sciences, which gives out the Academy awards.
+He's a film and TV producer and the former head of the Academy of Motion Picture Arts and Sciences, which gives out the Academy Awards.

 "Because they had a start on everybody else they're pretty much the Big Boppers today," he says.
 "They're still the ones that we think about first before we think about the others."